ansible/lightbulb/facilitator/README.md

 * apache-basic-playbook
 * apache-roles

-Besides walking students thru these examples, the facilitator of this module will also be asked to install ansible using pip and demonstrate some ad-hoc commands use.
+Besides walking students through these examples, the facilitator of this module will also be asked to install Ansible using pip and demonstrate some ad-hoc commands use.
 Installing Ansible is optional though highly recommended as it shows how easy it is to get started.

 An alternative option for delivering this module to a more sophisticated audience is to use the Nginx variants of the apache examples instead: